metasikander/www.BitcoinHivemind.com/_posts/2015-12-16-case-against-augur.md

 ![AC](/images/augur-classic.png)

-Above: the original Augur whitepaper, written before in mid-2014, when Augur was trying to get me to become their advisor.
+Above: the original Augur whitepaper, written in mid-2014, when Augur was trying to get me to become their advisor.

 ### 6. Crowdsale